simpleiot/simpleiot/README.md

 - open http://localhost:8080
 - `app_run` can be used for quicker testing

+## Running unit tests

+There are not a lot of unit tests in the project yet, but below are some examples of running tests:

+- test everything: `go test ./...`
+- test only db directory: `go test ./db`

+The leading `./` is important, otherwise Go things you are giving it a package name, not a directory.
+The `...` tells Go to recursively test all subdirs.

 ## Vision

 - built around collecting and visualizing data from devices